MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-implement-camera-al.md

 ## Example

-This example illustrates how to implement the camera capability on a page in AL. The example implements three actions which take a picture;  **Take Picture**, **Take Picture High Quality**, and **Take Picture Low Quality**, but it does not include code that saves the picture to the database.
+This example illustrates how to implement the camera capability on a page in AL. The example implements three actions to take a picture: **Take Picture**, **Take Picture High Quality**, and **Take Picture Low Quality**.
+However, it does not include code that saves the picture to the database.

 The example also shows how to specify options for the camera functionality such as picture quality or source type.
 For more information about the different options that can be set for the camera, see [CameraOptions Overview](devenv-Camera-options.md).